Last Updated: January 19, 2026

 Important Deadline

-If you believe Medinah Minerals, Inc. owes you money, you must file a Proof of Claim by the bar date.
+If you believe Medinah Minerals, Inc. owes you money, you must file a Proof of Claim on or before February 15, 2026.
 Claims not filed by the bar date may be barred.

 Who Should File a Claim?